Early Days in the Homestead Country

-I found the following article recently at the Town Hall Museum in Homestead.
+I found the following article recently at the Historic Homestead Town Hall Museum.
 It was written by Flora Harvey Anderson, who was a sister of Will Anderson, of Anderson’s Corner fame.
 She was born on September 9, 1875 in Martin County, Indiana and died here on April 19, 1966.
-She is buried at Palms Memorial.
+Flora is buried at the Palms Memorial Cemetery.

 Will’s house that was to be my home was one long room with a kitchen and porch tacked on the east side of the building.
 The furniture consisted of a bed, a dresser and four home-made benches.
 There were no chairs.
 The kitchen was equipped with a wood-burning stove, pots and pans and a rough table.
 The two smaller children and I slept in the bed.
 The rest of the family slept on the floor.
 Mosquitoes were really terrible.
 They actually darkened the sun.
 We had no screens.
 The first few nights we managed to survive by means of my brother’s smudge pot.
 This was a large pot or bucket into which he would put a few splinters off a “lighter knot” (better known as fat pine) and ignite them to get the fire going; then, he would add palmetto roots; on top of that he would place damp fertilizer bags to smother the flame and make a smoke.
 This didn’t really kill the mosquitoes.
 It seemed to make them doze a few hours.
 I told Will we would have to do something about screens.
 We made another trip to Old Cutler but couldn’t get any screen wire.
 He got some mosquito netting, which we tacked over the window and door of the main room.
 We closed off the front door completely.
 My brother also brought back some insect powder to burn on tin lids which helped a lot.
 This, along with the “smudge pot” and the netting made the line of attack from mosquitoes as the netting gave out before we got around to the house windows.
 Will had to stand over me with a brush when I cooked to keep mosquitoes out of the food.